arhatraj/raj-kamble-portfolio/Data_Annotation/README.md

-# 🗂️ Data Annotation Project (Lonely Planet - Travel Data)
+# 🗂️ Data Annotation Project

 This project demonstrates manual text data annotation performed for a travel guide client (Lonely Planet) using **Microsoft Excel**.
 It was part of the early model development phase to support natural language processing (NLP) models.